How wonderful it is when an ingredient is good for you and easy to use! This is true of green banana flour.

 With banana flour you can have pancakes, instant banana flour porridge, and banana flour smoothies, all of which are very quick to make.

-Green bananas contain no sugar making them ideal for those on low sugar diets.
+Green bananas virtually contain no sugar making them ideal for those on low sugar diets.
 However as the bananas ripen, the starch is converted into sugar.

 Resistant starch makes you feel fuller for longer and may help your body burn fat.
 Resistant starch has fewer calories when compared to regular starch.